Badisi/xkeybrew/docs/guides/CODING.md

 ## <a name="commit">Git Commit Guidelines</a>

-Like the Angular Team we use very precise rules over how our git commit messages can be formatted.
+Like the Angular Team we are using very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history** but also helps to **generate** the XKeyBrew [Changelog](../../CHANGELOG.md) document.

 > A detailed explanation of Angular Team's guidelines and conventions can be found in this